What’s that smell?!?

 Okay, we have a few solutions for that as well.

-A quick tip: The previous solutions can also apply for this type of odor.
+A quick tip: The previous solutions can also apply to this type of odor.

 Air It Out